 Mount Jumbo (7 Miles)

 Another difficult-rated hike, this mountain trail on Douglas traverses steep terrain over a seven-mile journey.
 The elevation gain alone is a little over 3,000 feet!
 This trail is not nearly as trafficked as Mount Roberts.
 Once to the top, the views are practically 360 degrees around.
-In the summer, the wild blueberries grow all over the trails.
+In the summer, wild blueberries grow all over the trails.

 See Related: Best Things to do in Icy Strait Point